 Collaboration with U. Colorado and completed POC study for prevention of kidney transplant rejection

-Virogenbio formed to license VG712 global development rights from Angimmune
+Virogenbio was formed to license VG712 global development and commercialization rights from Angimmune

-CMC development completed; drug products ready for large scale clinical trials pending final FDA approval
+CMC development is complete, and drug products are ready for large-scale clinical trials

-Kidney transplant P1/2 trial ready for IND submission
+Kidney transplant Phase I/II trial is ready for IND submission

-Formation of research and development collaboration agreement with Moffitt Cancer Center
+Research and development collaboration agreement established with Moffitt Cancer Center

 VG712 clears up to 99%+ of all T cell subtypes